Tony Carter (cornerback): Professional career

-Denver Broncos
+Denver Broncos (first stint)

-After going undrafted in the 2009 NFL Draft, Carter signed with the Denver Broncos on April 27, 2009.
+After going undrafted in the 2009 NFL draft, Carter signed with the Denver Broncos on April 27, 2009.
 He was waived during final cuts on September 5, 2009, and re-signed to the team's practice squad the next day.
 He was promoted to the Broncos' active roster on December 19, 2009, and made his NFL debut in Week 15 against the Oakland Raiders.
 In Week 16 against the Philadelphia Eagles, Carter made his first career start.
 He finished the 2009 season with three tackles and one pass defensed.
-He spent the first three games of the 2010 preseason with the Broncos before being waived/injured on August 30, 2010 with a hamstring injury.
+He spent the first three games of the 2010 preseason with the Broncos before being waived/injured on August 30, 2010, with a hamstring injury.
 He cleared waivers the next day, August 31, and was released with an injury settlement; he otherwise would have reverted to injured reserve.

 New England Patriots

 The New England Patriots signed Carter to their practice squad on September 7, 2010.
 He was promoted to the 53-man roster on December 18, 2010, prior the Patriots' Week 15 game against the Green Bay Packers.
 He was active for two of the final three games of the season, recording one tackle.
 On July 26, Carter was informed he would be released on July 28.